-Twenty six years ago, Perry Cross broke his neck in a rugby accident that changed his life forever.
-At the age of 19 he was severely injured in a rugby union tackle at Ballymore Stadium in Brisbane and told he would never walk again.
+Perry Cross broke his neck in a rugby accident that changed his life forever, 26 years ago.
+At the age of 19 he was severely injured in a rugby union tackle at Ballymore in Brisbane and told he would never walk again.